8 ways to create your French garden

 1. Display traditional planters

-You can mix and match antique Anduze urns, or select your size, design, finish and quantity from our exquisite range of artisan made Anduze urns.
+You can combine and blend antique Anduze urns, or select your size, design, finish and quantity from our exquisite range of artisan made Anduze urns.

 2. Choose iron and marble furniture

-Bistro tables with marble or alabaster tops and cast-iron bases are portable but also weighty enough to withstand strong winds (i.e. the mistral!).
-They will make you daydream of sidewalks filled with diners seated at cafes and bistros in Paris, Lyon, and from Aix-en-Provence to Marseille!
+Imagine the charm of Parisian boulevards as you relax at a bistro table with marble or alabaster tops paired with sturdy cast-iron bases.
+These tables are not only portable but also substantial enough to endure strong winds, such as the mistral in Provence!
+Transport yourself to the lively scenes of cafes and bistros in cities like Paris, Lyon, Aix-en-Provence, and Marseille.
 In contrast, Faux bois furniture is completely different in style.
-Made of cement, each piece is formed to mimic the texture and shape of tree trunks and branches, so perfect if you are searching for a modern nature-inspired look.
+Made from cement, each piece is formed to mimic the texture and shape of tree trunks and branches, so perfect if you are searching for a modern nature-inspired look.

 3. Decorate with rustic accents

-Collecting is a lifetime passion that will change as your taste and garden spaces evolve and your trees and plants mature and become more established.
-Copper and zinc watering cans bring a rustic country feel to a garden and they look fabulous when displayed as a collection.
+Collecting antiques is a lifetime passion that will change as your taste evolves and your garden grows.
+As gardens fill out and become more established they can be almost unrecognizable from when they were first planted.
+Weathered copper and zinc watering cans bring a rustic country feel to a garden and they look fabulous when displayed as a collection.
 It is possible to find eighteenth-, nineteenth-, and twentieth-century watering cans in all sorts of interesting shapes and designs.
 The very old models have great big heads which are almost like a blooming flower themselves!
-Antique weather vanes and lightning rods are distinctively French and are often shaped as roosters.
+Salvaged antique weather vanes, lightning rods and clock faces are a lovely way to add height to a group of plants and garden décor.

 4. Make a sculptural statement